Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Average Execution Time

-Displays the average time in milliseconds it takes to execute a Flow process over a selected time frame.
+Displays the average time in milliseconds it takes to execute a Flow process over a selected time span.

 Formula: